 Fig. 5.- Multi-epoch imaging observations will be required to derive the orbital elements.
 This figure shows an example for how the semi-major axis of a hypothetical planet analog to 47 Uma c would improve as new observations are added at different rates of observations (top: 0.5 observations/yr to 1 observation/yr in the bottom, assuming the performance of WFIRST).
 The red line indicates the actual semi-major axis of the planet, light- and dark-shaded regions show 68% and 95% confidence areas, respectively.
 With four distinct observations spread across the orbital period the semi-major axis is determined to 5% precision.
-From Blunt et al. (2017).
+From Blunt et al. (2017b).
 Observational Requirements:

-Visual or infrared imaging to identify the presence and locations of planets in each system.
+Planetary Orbital Elements: Visual or infrared imaging to identify the presence and locations of planets in each system.
 Imaging in at least three epochs or complementary radial velocity or astrometry measurements are required to constrain well the orbital parameters.
-Multi-color photometry or spectroscopy are required to establish the nature of each planet (approximate mass and composition).
-The ideal choice of wavelength is driven by the ability to detect the planets, to accurately measure their positions, and to determine their fundamental properties or otherwise classify them.
+Planet Type: Multi-color photometry or spectroscopy are required to establish the nature of each planet (approximate mass and composition).
+Additional stellar radial velocity and/or astrometry can significantly enhance the capability to determine the planet mass and type.
+Wavelength: The ideal choice of wavelength is driven by a trade-off in achievable contrast and sensitivity (to detect the planets and to accurately measure their positions) and by the required spectral coverage to determine their fundamental properties or otherwise classify them.
+Therefore, if additional radial velocity or astrometry is available a narrower wavelength range is sufficient.
+Complementary Observations: a) Stellar radial velocity and astrometry are important as they will identify or place constraints on the existence of additional, unseen planets. b) Stellar radial velocity and astrometry can also provide important constraints enabling the classification of the imaged planets (mass and type). c) Radial velocity and astrometry will also help to improve the orbital solutions for the imaged planets and/or reduce the number of re-imaging visits necessary to establish the orbits of the planets in the system (which are likely to have very different orbital periods, and fitting the multiple orbits may require a larger number of imaging visits).
 5.2.
 A2.
 What are the distributions and properties of planetesimal belts and exo-zodiacal disks in exoplanetary systems and what can these tell about the formation and dynamical evolution of the planetary systems?

-Contributors: Daniel Apai

-Direct imaging missions will provide spatially resolved images of exo-zodiacal disks, possibly composed of narrow and/or extended dust belts.
+Contributors: Daniel Apai, Markus Kasper Direct imaging missions will provide spatially resolved images of exo-zodiacal disks, possibly composed of narrow and/or extended dust belts.
 In these belts dust is produced by minor body collisions and the dust belts are dynamically sculpted by the gravitational influence of the star and the planets, grain-grain collisions, as well as radiation pressure (for reviews see, e.g., Wyatt 2008).
 In some, apparently very rare, systems gas is also present and may influence the dust distribution.

-The distribution and properties of exo-zodiacal dust belts (or debris disks) are important as they provide information on:

-- i) The presence, orbits, and masses of unseen planets orbiting in the disks. - ii) The orbits and masses of planets seen in the direct images, but for which orbits are not known. - iii) The inclination of the disk/planet system. - iv) The formation and evolution of the system, including the past migration and orbital rearrangements of the planets. - v) Compositional constraints on the availability of volatiles/organics in the planetesimal belts and, by inference, in the planets.
+The distribution and properties of exo-zodiacal dust belts (or debris disks) are important as they provide information on: - i) The presence, orbits, and masses of unseen planets orbiting in the disks. - ii) The orbits and masses of planets seen in the direct images, but for which orbits are not known. - iii) The inclination of the disk/planet system. - iv) The formation and evolution of the system, including the past migration and orbital rearrangements of the planets. - v) Compositional constraints on the availability of volatiles/organics in the planetesimal belts and, by inference, in the planets.

 Figure 14.
-Key structures in the $\beta$ Pic system, as derived from multi-wavelength imaging.
+Key structures in the β Pic system, as derived from multi-wavelength imaging.